paarthgulati/activeFolding_cuPSS/README.md

 - cuRAND
 - FFTW3

-Once dowloaded, you can compile the solver using the comp.sh file as:
+Once downloaded, you can compile the solver using the comp.sh file as:
 ```
 comp.sh -s model_ALLPS_gravity
 ```